top of page

 together we make space for creativity to grow

-My favorite beings are: my partner, Zach, 2 kids, Olivia & Alex, 2 dogs, Biba & Beau, 2 cats, Pablo & Lola, I received my BFA in Painting & Drawing from University of Florida in 2004.
-I started working on the idea of La Selva in 2018 after my grandmother, Selva Rodriquez, passed away.
-I graduated with my MA in Art Ed in 2020.
-My research in grad school was focused on Community Art Centers.
-I have lived and been a part of Gainesville’s art community since 2001 after growing up 2 hours away in Winter Park, FL.
+I share life with my partner Zach, our kids Olivia and Alex, our dogs Biba and Beau, and our cats Pablo and Lola.
+I received my BFA in Painting and Drawing from the University of Florida in 2004.
+The idea for La Selva began in 2018, inspired by my grandmother, Selva Rodriguez.
+I completed my MA in Art Education in 2020, focusing on community art centers.
+I’ve lived and created within Gainesville’s art community since 2001, after growing up in Winter Park, Florida.

 bio: